smallsaucepan/marching-squares/README.md

 ## License

-marching-squares-ts is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+marching-squares is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-marching-squares-ts grants additional permissions under GNU Affero General Public License version 3 section 7.
+marching-squares grants additional permissions under GNU Affero General Public License version 3 section 7.
 See [LICENSE.md](LICENSE.md) for details.

 ---